informalsystems/hermes/guide/src/query_packet.md

 }
 ```

-# Unreceived Packets
+## Unreceived Packets

-The `query packet unreceived-packets` can be used to query the sequence numbers of all packets that have been sent on the source chain but not yet received on the destination chain.
+Use the `query packet unreceived-packets` command to query the sequence numbers of all packets that have been sent on the source chain but not yet received on the destination chain.

 ```shell
 USAGE: